Communication Networks Master of Science Degree

 Overview for Communication Networks MS

-• Choose of one of three options in: fiber-optic and photonic communications, wireless communications, or network design and management.
+• Three Future-Focused Options: Choose from concentrations in fiber-optic and photonic communications, wireless communications, or network design and management.

 Telecommunications and communication networks are ever changing, with new services and products being created and offered through the internet, mobility via wireless technology, extreme capacity created by fiber optics, as well as the evolution of policy and regulation.
 These are all shaping the telecommunication industry and the networks of the future.